In this Magaluf Majorca travel guide, find out about one of Spain’s most notorious and infamous party resorts.

 Working in Magaluf

-It’s been a Summer of staffing issues.
+2022 was a Summer of staffing issues.

 Brexit added to pandemic chaos, with bars and restaurants unable to attract the British staff needed.

-And in Summer 2022, there has been a struggle to attract local residents (Spanish and European staff) because of the reputation the resort holds.
+There was a struggle to attract local residents (Spanish and European staff) because of the reputation the resort holds.

 As a result, some bars have resulted in desperate measures to attract British workers illegally.